SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing.WebGPU/WEBGPU_BACKEND.md

 This document explains the backend as a newcomer would need to understand it:

+- where the public WebGPU entry points fit
 - what problem the WebGPU backend is solving
 - what `WebGPUDrawingBackend` actually owns
 - how one flush moves through the backend boundary
 - where fallback, layer composition, and runtime caching fit into the design

+## Where The Public WebGPU Types Fit

+The public WebGPU surface area around this backend is small and target-first:

+- `WebGPUEnvironment` exposes explicit support probes for the library-managed WebGPU environment
+- `WebGPUWindow<TPixel>` owns a native window and either runs a render loop or returns `WebGPUWindowFrame<TPixel>` instances through `TryAcquireFrame(...)`
+- `WebGPURenderTarget<TPixel>` owns an offscreen native target for GPU rendering, hybrid CPU plus GPU canvases, and readback
+- `WebGPUDeviceContext<TPixel>` wraps a shared or caller-owned device and queue and creates native-only or hybrid frames and canvases over external textures
+- `WebGPUNativeSurfaceFactory` is the low-level escape hatch for caller-owned native targets

+Those types all exist to get a `DrawingCanvas<TPixel>` over a native WebGPU target, sometimes paired with a CPU region through `HybridCanvasFrame<TPixel>`.
+Once the canvas flushes, `WebGPUDrawingBackend` becomes the execution boundary.

+The support probes also live outside the backend:

+- `WebGPUEnvironment.TryProbeAvailability(...)` checks whether the library-managed WebGPU device and queue can be acquired
+- `WebGPUEnvironment.TryProbeComputePipelineSupport(...)` runs the crash-isolated trivial compute-pipeline probe

+That split keeps support probing separate from flush execution. `WebGPUDrawingBackend` is the flush executor, not the public support API.
+The WebGPU constructors create their objects directly; callers use `WebGPUEnvironment` when they want explicit preflight checks.

 ## The Main Problem